sverweij/watskeburt/README.md

 ### :shell: cli

-For now there's also a simple command line interface
+For now there's also a simple command line interface (which works from node ^16.19 and node >=18.11).

 ```shell
 # list all JavaScript-ish files changed since main in a regular expression